 What is a Department Expense Forecast for Nonprofit Organizations?

 Expense Forecast input templates are considered forecasting tools and are often used by budget managers and department heads to generate a bottom-up estimate for the remainder of the year.
-Some of the key functionality in this type of input template is that it retrieves year-to-date actual data for the chosen department and then provides input for the remaining periods of the year.
-You find an example of such an input template below.
+Key functionality in this type of input template retrieves year-to-date actual data for the chosen department and then provides input for the remaining periods of the year.
+You will find an example of such an input template below.

 Purpose of Department Forecast Models

 Organizations use Department Forecast Models to automate the forecasting process through secure, web-based data entry forms.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a nonprofit can improve its planning speed and capabilities, and also provide a full year estimate to support the annual budget process.
 It will also reduce the chances that a forecasting process takes too much time from department managers and their other responsibilities.

 Here is an example of a web-based Forecasting Model for expenses.

 You can find hundreds of additional examples here.

 The typical users of this type of input template are: Budget managers and department heads.

 Other Input Templates Often Used in Conjunction with Department Forecast Models